allydunham/Structural-Variation/README.md

 It also supports data saving and preloading to prevent the long import being done every time.

 #### *gsPopgen.R*
-Equivalent script to *popgen.R* but using the GENOMESTRiP calls.
+Equivalent script to *popgen.R* but using the GenomeSTRiP calls.
 It performs the same set of analysis but extends them, using genotype information to calculate real Fst and burden values and partitions PCA by region.

 #### *importPopgen.R*
 Script to import the population genetic data (apart from VEP data which is imported in the appropriate script).
 It was separated out to tidy the two primary scripts.

 #### *popgenFunctions.R*
 Script containing supporting population genetic functions, primarily used to convert feature tables into GenePop format and to read in the pairwise statistics tables produced by *diveRsity*'s *diffCalc* function, used over *fastDivPart* because of the laters very high memory usage with this dataset (>90GB RAM without bootstrapping, *diffCalc* used <60GB with 10 bootstraps).
+Even so only 10 bootstraps were feasible in a reasonable time with the memory available.

 ## Miscellaneous Scripts